ParaCoToUl/noarr-pipelines/docs/hub.md

 If a consumption or modification is committed, it causes some envelopes to be released.
 If there are other links still looking at those envelopes, the hub also handles this situation: it will wait for these other links to finish their job before releasing those envelopes completely and reusing them.
 The same behaviour might occur during a dataflow strategy change.

 If there are multiple modifying (or consuming) links that commit on the same top chunk, the whole execution aborts with an error.
-It is unclear what should happen in such scenario and you should make sure it does not happen.
+It is unclear what should happen in such scenario and we should make sure it does not happen.

 Even though there are many strange situations that may occur (and are handled properly), there are additional constraints on the dataflow strategy that make sure the dataflow makes sense (e.g. data cannot flow to producing links, it cannot flow to multiple consuming links, when having multiple modifying links they have to be on the same device).

 > **Note:** Really, these scenarios are edge-cases and not something a typical pipeline would use.
-Nonetheless they are explained here so you have a better understanding of how a hub works.
+Nonetheless they are explained here so we have a better understanding of how a hub works.